 CR - compression ratio

-RON - manufacturer's recommended research octane number of gasoline
+RON - recommended research octane number of gasoline

 IG - ignition system type

-VD - the collision of the valves and pistons if timing belt broken
+VD - collision of the valves and pistons if timing belt broken

 ** Hereinafter given specs for later engine modifications.